QubesOS/qubes-doc/Qrexec.md

 Note that only stdin/stdout is passed between rpc server and client - notably, the server cmdline argument list is fixed (it contains one argument, source VM name).
 By default, stderr of client and server is logged to respective /var/log/qubes/qrexec.XID files.

+Be very careful when coding and adding a new rpc service.
+Unless the offered functionality equals full control over the target (it is the case with e.g. qubes.VMShell action), any vulnerability in a rpc server can be fatal to qubes security.
+On the other hand, this mechanism allows to delegate processing of untrusted input to less privileged (or throwaway) AppVMs, thus wise usage of it increases security.

 ### Qubes RPC example

 We will show the necessary files to create rpc call that adds two integers on the target and returns back the result to the invoker.